drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

 force refresh earlier if it detects statistics from a previously unknown RBD image.

-Example to turn up the sync interval to 10 minutes:
+To set the sync interval to 10 minutes run the following command:

-.. prompt:: bash $
+.. prompt:: bash #

    ceph config set mgr mgr/prometheus/rbd_stats_pools_refresh_interval 600